Some links in this post may be affiliate links

 One possible cause of yellow leaves in Ivy-leaved Pelargonium is underwatering.
 Maintain the soil consistently moist during the growing season.
 Reduce watering in the cold season as growth is reduced at this time but never allow the soil ball to dry out completely.

-The common pests in Ivy Geranium are mealybugs, thrips, fungus gnats and spidermites.
-Isolate the affected plant to prevent spread to the rest of the houseplants and treat it with appropriate products like Neem oil or Insecticidal soap.
+The common pests in Ivy Geranium are thrips, mealybugs, fungus gnats and spidermites.
+Isolate the affected plant to prevent spread to the rest of the plants and treat it with neem oil or insecticidal soap as recommended by the manufacturer.

 The second possible cause of lack of blooms in Ivy-leaved Pelargonium is failure to trim the branches after flowering.
 Trim the branches by half after blooming to encourage growth of new branches as flowers are borne at the tips of new branches.